 One of the core benefits of exercising on a rowing machine is that it uses various muscle groups and is an effective method to achieve your personal goals.
 Whether you’re looking to build muscle and strength or lose a few pounds, a rowing machine is a cardio machine that will help you achieve it.
 Making the most of it and maximising your benefits will improve your rowing time, so it’s worth knowing about.

 Other than your rowing technique, if you’re looking to improve your speed, distance and time on the rowing machine, you need to improve the drive through your legs, as this is where the bulk of the power comes from.
 Once you’ve understood the strength and ability needed here, the rest of your body will follow suit.
 Your legs become your asset on the rowing machine and on the water.
 Building the right muscles, however, is easier said than done.

 To improve your time on the rowing machine, you need to have control over your pace.
 Your drive forward should be relatively slow (3 seconds), and your drive back should be quick and powerful.
 Your posture will play a significant role in your rowing ability.

-Whilst many tend to lean over and have a hunched back, this is a bad technique as you could inherit an injury and your overall performance will be poor.
+Whilst many tend to lean over and have a hunched back, this is a bad technique as you could inherit an injury, and your overall performance will be poor.
 You need to sit tall, but not in a fully upright position, and lean back slightly when pulling your stroke.
 This will enhance the power during your row.

-To gain distance and speed, you rowing strokes need to be longer, as this will further release power and improve your technique.
+To gain distance and speed, your rowing strokes need to be longer, as this will further release power and improve your technique.
 Gaining distance during your strokes will increase your speed and overall time.
 It all adds up.

 To make your strokes longer and give your rowing machine time that extra boost, when pushing back, you can lean back slightly at the end of the stroke.
-Slowing your drive down as mentioned before will also help improve the length of your stroke, which as a result will advance your distance and speed.
+Slowing your drive down, as mentioned before, will also help improve the length of your stroke, which as a result, will advance your distance and speed.